1. Introduction

 12.4.3.
 Bogus Reference

-The following example shows that the reference is never attempted to be resolved until something is needed from the object it represents — beyond its primary key.
+The following example shows that the reference is never attempted to be resolved until something is necessary from the object it represents — beyond its primary key.

 ...